Scripter17/url-cleaner/README.md

 - `bypass.vip-api-key`: The API key used for [bypass.vip](https://bypass.vip)'s premium backend.
 Overrides the `URL_CLEANER_BYPASS_VIP_API_KEY` environment variable.
 - `tor2web-suffix`: The suffix to append to the end of `.onion` domains if the flag `tor2web` is enabled.
 Should not start with `.` as that's added automatically.
 Left unset by default.

-If a variable is specified in a config's `params` field, it can be unspecified using `--unvar var1 --unvar var2`.

-#### Environment variables
+#### Environment Vars

-There are some things you don't want in the config, like API keys, that are also a pain to repeatedly insert via `--var abc xyz`.
-For this, URL Cleaner uses environment variables.

 - `URL_CLEANER_BYPASS_VIP_API_KEY`: The API key used for [bypass.vip](https://bypass.vip)'s premium backend.
 Can be overridden with the `bypass.vip-api-key` variable.

 #### Sets

-Sets let you check if a string is one of many specific strings very quickly.

-Various sets are included in the default config.

-- `breezewiki-hosts`: The hosts of known Breezewiki instances that can be converted to fandom.com/the `breezewiki-host` variable.
+- `breezewiki-host-without-www-dot-prefixes`: The `HostWithoutWWWDotPrefix`es of known Breezewiki instances that can be converted to fandom.com/the `breezewiki-host` variable.
-- `nitter-hosts`: The hosts of known Nitter instances that can be converted to x.com/the `nitter-host` variable.
+- `nitter-host-without-www-dot-prefixes`: The `HostWithoutWWWDotPrefix`es of known Nitter instances that can be converted to x.com/the `nitter-host` variable.
-- `invidious-hosts`: The hosts of known Invidious instances that can be converted to youtube.com/the `invidious-host` variable
+- `invidious-host-without-www-dot-prefixes`: The `HostWithoutWWWDotPrefix`es of known Invidious instances that can be converted to youtube.com/the `invidious-host` variable
+- `fixvx-host-without-www-dot-prefixes`: The `HostWithoutWWWDotPrefix`es of known FixVx instances that can be converted to x.com/the `twitter-embed` variable.
-- `bypass.vip-host-without-www-dot-prefixes`: `HostWithoutWWWDotPrefix`es to use bypass.vip for.
+- `bypass.vip-host-without-www-dot-prefixes`: The `HostWithoutWWWDotPrefix`es of websites bypass.vip can expand.
 - `email-link-format-1-hosts`: (TEMPORARY NAME) Hosts that use unknown link format 1.
-- `https-upgrade-host-blacklist`: Hosts to not upgrade from `http` to `https` even when the `no-https-upgrade` flag isn't enabled.
+- `https-upgrade-host-blacklist`: Hosts to never upgrade from `http` to `https`.
-- `lmgtfy-hosts`: Hosts to replace with `google.com`.
+- `lmgtfy-host-without-www-dot-prefixes`: `HostWithoutWWWDotPrefix`es to replace with `google.com` and set the path to `/search`.
 - `redirect-host-without-www-dot-prefixes`: Hosts that are considered redirects in the sense that they return HTTP 3xx status codes.
 URLs with hosts in this set (as well as URLs with hosts that are "www." then a host in this set) will have the `ExpandRedirect` mapper applied.
-- `redirect-not-subdomains`: The `redirect-host-without-www-dot-prefixes` set but using the `NotSubdomain` of the URL.
+- `redirect-reg-domains`: The `redirect-host-without-www-dot-prefixes` set but using the `RegDomain` of the URL.
-- `remove-empty-fragment-not-subdomain-blacklist`: The NotSubdomains to not remove an empty fragment (the #stuff at the end (but specifically just a #)) from.
+- `remove-empty-fragment-reg-domain-blacklist`: The RegDomains to not remove an empty fragment (the #stuff at the end (but specifically just a #)) from.
-- `remove-empty-query-not-subdomain-blacklist`: The NotSubdomains to not remove an empty query from.
+- `remove-empty-query-reg-domain-blacklist`: The RegDomains to not remove an empty query from.
-- `remove-www-subdomain-not-subdomain-blacklist`: `NotSubdomain`s where a `www` `Subdomain` is important and thus won't have it removed.
+- `remove-www-subdomain-reg-domain-blacklist`: `RegDomain`s where a `www` `Subdomain` is important and thus won't have it removed.
 - `unmangle-path-is-url-blacklist`: Effectively the `no-unmangle-path-is-url` flag for the specified `Host`s.
-- `unmangle-subdomain-ends-in-not-subdomain-not-subdomain-blacklist`: Effectively the `no-unmangle-subdomain-ends-in-not-subdomain-not-subdomain-blacklist` flag for the specified `NotSubdomain`s.
+- `unmangle-subdomain-ends-in-reg-domain-reg-domain-blacklist`: Effectively the `no-unmangle-subdomain-ends-in-reg-domain-reg-domain-blacklist` flag for the specified `RegDomain`s.
-- `unmangle-subdomain-starting-with-www-segment-not-subdomain-blacklist`: Effectively the `no-unmangle-subdomain-starting-with-www-segment` flag for the specified `NotSubdomain`s.
+- `unmangle-subdomain-starting-with-www-segment-reg-domain-blacklist`: Effectively the `no-unmangle-subdomain-starting-with-www-segment` flag for the specified `RegDomain`s.
-- `unmobile-not-subdomain-blacklist`: Effectively unsets the `unmobile` flag for the specified `NotSubdomain`s.
+- `unmobile-reg-domain-blacklist`: Effectively unsets the `unmobile` flag for the specified `RegDomain`s.
 - `utps`: The set of "universal tracking parameters" that are always removed for any URL with a host not in the `utp-host-whitelist` set.
 Please note that the `utps` common mapper in the default config also removes any parameter starting with any string in the `utp-prefixes` list and thus parameters starting with those can be omitted from this set.
-- `utps-not-subdomain-whitelist`: NotSubdomains to never remove universal tracking parameters from.
+- `utps-reg-domain-whitelist`: RegDomains to never remove universal tracking parameters from.

-Sets can have elements inserted into them using `--insert-into-set name1 value1 value2 --insert-into-set name2 value3 value4`.

-Sets can have elements removed from them using `--remove-from-set name1 value1 value2 --remove-from-set name2 value3 value4`.

 #### Lists

-Lists allow you to iterate over strings for things like checking if another string contains any of them.

-Currently only one list is included in the default config:

 - `utp-prefixes`: If a query parameter starts with any of the strings in this list (such as `utm_`) it is removed.

-Currently there is no command line syntax for them.
-There really should be.
+#### Job Context

+##### Vars

+- `redirect_shortcut`: For links that use redirect sites but have the final URL in the link's text/title/whatever, this is used to avoid sending that HTTP request.
+- `site_name`: For furaffinity contact info links, the name of the website the contact info is for.
+Used for unmangling.
+- `link_text`: The text of the link the job came from.

+#### Jobs Context

+##### Vars

+- `SOURCE_REG_DOMAIN`: The RegDomain of the "source" of the jobs.
+Usually the webpage it came from.
+- `SOURCE_URL`: The URL of the "source" of the jobs.
+Usually the webpage it came from.
 <!--/cmd-->

 #### But how fast is it?